 Let her go!ANAKIN releases his grip on the unconscious PADME and she crumples to the ground.

-There’s nothing out of the ordinary here.
-It’s simply some extra lines here and there.
-If you look at the novel and the comic you’ll see similar variations.
+If you look at the novel and the comic, you’ll see similar variations.
 The key thing that’s not mentioned here is the fact that originally Anakin flung Padmé up against a wall when he let her go.
-This was changed later on and Padmé’s body was moved to a different location.
-I’m including a photo from Starwars.com that shows Padmé in her original position near the wall.
-Also note that if you look at the comic version, you’ll see the artistic rendering.
+This was changed later on. and Padmé’s body was moved to a different location.
+In the image included here from Starwars.com, you can see Padmé in her original position near the wall.
+If you look at the comic version of this scene, you’ll see the artistic rendering.

 200 INT.
 MUSTAFAR-MAIN CONTROL CENTER-DAY